NSW schools: mandatory from Term 1, 2027

 Track school progress — through student and staff voices

 Segment tabs for each of the 8 whole-school components.
-Staff and students check in via the iyarn wheel — capturing both voices, weekly.
+Staff and students complete short iyarn check-ins — capturing both voices, weekly.
 Longitudinal charts show exactly where things are trending up, flat, or down — per segment, per week.

 See weekly tracking in action